Hosam3050/Hosam3050/README.md

 -Eager Junior Software Developer seeking a challenging role in Front-End, and back-end Development.
 Possess a solid understanding of both Software and Website Development.<br> Enthusiastic about contributing to a collaborative team environment.<br>
 -thinking: I’m currently open for a new job opportunity,.<br>
--Always learning new things - 🐼 Doing my best -<br> - ⚡ Fun fact *There is no such thing as impossible✌*
+-Always learning new things
+-Doing my best ⚡

 <br />